 For the first two days, you will concentrate on reading and discussing the story with your students to develop their comprehension and build vocabulary.
-On Days 3, 4, and 5, you will use the book to develop other literacy skills.
-Two or three activities are given in the Lesson Plan for each of these last three days.
+After that, you will use the book to develop other literacy skills.
+Two or three activities are given in the Lesson Plan for this skill building.
 You may choose other activities, too, depending on what your students need and what you think they will enjoy doing.
 See ADDITIONAL LITERACY ACTIVITIES, right after the Lesson Plans, for activities to choose from.